Botman64/ezsql/README.md

 ## Prerequisites

+1. Download the `ezsql.zip` from [https://github.com/Botman64/ezsql/releases/latest](Latest Releases)
-1. Ensure the `ezsql` resource is running on your server.
+2. Ensure the `ezsql` resource is running on your server.
-2. Add the following to your `server.cfg`:
+3. Add the following to your `server.cfg` and replace the credentials in the sql connection string with that of your database:
    ```
    set mysql_connection_string "mysql://user:password@host/database_name?charset=charset"
    ensure ezsql